 The table above sets out four examples of how to convert an annual A P P figure into a daily rate.
 We are aware that other methods of calculating part-month or part-week salary payments exist and therefore the information in the table above should not be considered exhaustive.
 It is most important that each employer is consistent in its calculation and application of A P P to part months or weeks.
 This calculation must reflect the methodology used to calculate other part-month or part-week salary payments.

-Please note that Using the formula of 53 ÷ 12 shown in D. above is not recommended.
+Using the formula of 53 ÷ 12 shown in D. above is not recommended.
 It produces an incorrect outcome when calculating an annualised A P P figure for use in calculating the ill health pension enhancement for an employee retiring with a Tier 1 or Tier 2 ill health pension, or in calculating the lump sum death grant for a member who dies in service in a year with 53 weeks (compared to the figure that would have been calculated if the person had retired or died in a year with 52 weeks).

 Example 8: A P P and cumulative pensionable pay